bowens8/Recipeo/README.md

 ## Cook Mode

+Today's meals stand out on the Week Plan — their chips get a brick-colored highlight so it's obvious what's actually on deck, and every "cook" meal gets a **🍳 Cook this** button right on the chip for one tap straight into Cook Mode, no need to open the meal first.
+(Clicking anywhere else on the chip still opens it for editing, same as before.)

 Every recipe card has two buttons: **📄 Overview** and **🍳 Cook this**.

 **Overview** is a simple single-screen read view — ingredients and steps listed plainly,